Crypto 'noobs' learn to cope with wild swings in digital coins

-NEW YORK (Reuters) - After researching digital currencies for work last year, personal finance writer J.R.
+NEW YORK, Feb 26 (Reuters) - After researching digital currencies for work last year, personal finance writer J.R.
 Duren hopped on his own crypto-rollercoaster.

 Duren bought $5 worth of litecoin in November, and eventually purchased $400 more, mostly with his credit card.
 In just a few months, he experienced a rally, a crash and a recovery, with the adrenaline highs and lows that come along.